twinmum1277/scalebaron/paper.md

 ScaleBarOn and Muad'Dada are not intended to replace sophisticated software packages needed to fit spectra, perform background correction, normalization or quantify elemental data from detector counts per second to parts per million, but rather to be user-friendly stand-alone composite and single image generator modules that work with final quantified data sets independent of elemental imaging technique.
 They are meant to bridge the knowledge gap that exists between users of advance elemental imaging techniques and those that operate and develop them.

+# Artificial Intelligence Use and Provenance Statement
+In developing ScaleBarOn and its GUI, we occasionally used large language models (LLMs, e.g., ChatGPT) as programming assistants.
+Their role was limited to:

+  •	Syntax help and boilerplate: generating small snippets of Python/Tkinter code (e.g., GUI layout scaffolding, file dialog setup) that were   then adapted and integrated manually.
+  •	Debugging assistance: interpreting error messages and suggesting corrections, which were verified and implemented by the authors.
+  •	Documentation and formatting: producing draft explanations or docstring templates, which were edited by the authors for accuracy and clarity.

+All scientific logic, algorithm design, data workflows, and domain-specific features (e.g., percentile scaling of elemental maps, pixel-size metadata handling, composite image layouts, and integration with matrix file structures) were conceived, implemented, and tested by the authors.
+We have validated and tested all code to ensure correctness, reproducibility, and maintainability.
+No AI-generated code was included without human review and adaptation.

 # Citations

 # Acknowledgements

 The Biomedical National Elemental Imaging Resource (BNEIR) is funded by the National Institute of General Medical Sciences grant # 1R24GM141194.
-We acknowledge the assistance of AI tools (e.g., ChatGPT) in drafting and refining documentation for this submission.
-All software and editorial decisions were made by the author.

 # Installation